 If you have tinnitus, no one has to tell you how miserable it can be.
 Verging on painful, it makes it hard to hear, concentrate, relax, and enjoy life.
 Yet much as you’d like to get rid of it, you may be doing some things to make your tinnitus worse.
-Let’s look at 9 habits that may make the condition worse.
+Let’s look at 12 things that may make the condition worse.

 1. You Really Need to Turn the TV Down: Loud Noises Are Bad for Tinnitus

 It’s nearly impossible to avoid loud noises.
 That’s a fact.
 It doesn’t matter whether it’s part of your job, you’re mowing the lawn, enjoying a fireworks show, or just listening to the TV a little too loudly.

 These and other loud noises cause permanent hearing loss.
 For many people, tinnitus, which is characterized as a ringing in the ears, is an early sign of hearing loss.

 The good news is that you can take steps now to prevent further hearing damage from loud noise.
 You can start by wearing protection for your ears such as earplugs or earmuffs if you work in a loud environment or spend a lot of time at loud concerts.
 When you have a choice, try to spend less time in noisy places like nightclubs.
 And most importantly, never try to drown out noise with music, because that really just makes things worse.

 2. Frankie Says Relax: Stress Makes Tinnitus Worse

 In today’s fast-paced world, many of us have forgotten how to relax.
 We feel unproductive if we’re not always on the go, or we let unmanaged stress eat away at us instead of attending to our needs or addressing the underlying causes.